What Do Indoor Allergies Mean for Back-to-School 2020?

 In counties all across Maryland, Virginia and the DC Metro area, many children are starting the 2020 school year in a different way than ever before: by participating in remote learning.
 This is by far the safest option for any student who is able to attend school virtually as we continue to combat the COVID-19 pandemic.
 However, if your child is susceptible to allergies, increased time in the home may also mean increased exposure to indoor allergens that haven’t been as much of a concern in years past.

-At the Allergy & Asthma Center, we want all of our pediatric and adolescent patients to be as equipped to succeed as they possibly can, even in strange times such as these.
+At the Premier Allergist, we want all of our pediatric and adolescent patients to be as equipped to succeed as they possibly can, even in strange times such as these.
 Here are a few tips from us on how to ensure that your child’s at-home schooling space is free from indoor allergens that may impede their ability to learn:

 No Pets in the Classroom